Sunsette/SCDevTest/README.md

 # SCDevTest

-Create a server (with a library of your choosing).
+Create a server (with a js library of your choosing).
 Have an endpoint return a list of skin types:

 ```json
 [